Does Pennsylvania Allow Transfer on Death Deeds?

 No. Real property transfers are governed by the state where the property is located.
 A TOD deed signed under another state's law has no effect on real property in Pennsylvania.

 Yes.
 Legislation authorizing transfer on death deeds has been proposed in Pennsylvania, but is not currently enacted.
 Pennsylvania has a TOD registration statute for securities (20 Pa.C.S.
 Ch.
 64, 6401-6413) but this does not extend to real property.
-HB 2124 (2025-2026 session, prime sponsor Rep. Timothy Bonner) proposes adopting the Uniform Real Property Transfer on Death Act by amending Title 20.
+HB 2124 (2025-2026 session) proposes adopting the Uniform Real Property Transfer on Death Act by amending Title 20.
 On Feb.
-4, 2026 the House Judiciary Committee reported the bill as committed (26-0); it received first consideration and was laid on the table the same day.
-As of May 5, 2026, the bill has not advanced further and has not been enacted.
+4, 2026 the House Judiciary Committee reported the bill favorably (26-0) and it was laid on the table the same day.
+As of July 13, 2026, the bill has not advanced further and has not been enacted.
 Source: https://www.palegis.us/legislation/bills/2025/hb2124